How To Find Wholesale Properties: 13 Ways To Find Real Estate Deals

 Wholesaling isn't just about transactions, It's the finesse of locating undervalued properties, the diamonds in the rough, that can be wholesaled.
 While traditional avenues like the MLS offer the best pathways, the true art is leveraging unconventional methods to identify those elusive wholesale deals.

-In this guide, you'll learn exactly what wholesale properties are and how to find wholesale properties - whether you're a retail buyer, seasoned investor, or new wholesaler.
+In this guide, you'll learn exactly what wholesale properties are and how to find properties to wholesale - whether you're a retail buyer, seasoned investor, or new wholesaler.
 Let's dive right in!

 *Before we begin our guide on finding properties to wholesale, we invite you to view our video on How To Wholesale Real Estate Step by Step (IN 21 DAYS OR LESS)!
 Host and CEO of Real Estate Skills, Alex Martinez, provides a comprehensive, step-by-step guide for beginners to start wholesaling real estate!